Tainted\\Coders

 }

-However for now for every system that spawns a planet we will need our meshes and materials resources.
 Its also not entirely clear without our comment and system name what exactly is happening here.

-To shorten our parameter lists and encapsulate our logic we can create our own custom commands by implementing Command on a struct holding our parameters:
+To shorten our parameter lists, and encapsulate our logic, we can create our own custom commands by implementing Command on a struct holding our parameters:

 // Our custom command